dbcarrasco/LabResources/README.md

 ## Assignment submission

 Please follow these instructions to work on your assignment solutions and submit them via GitHub.
-"Your personal repo" here refers to the repo you used to submit the Assignment01 `README.md` file, named according to your GitHub username.
+"Your personal repo" here refers to the repo you used to submit the Assignment01 `README.md` file—the repo named according to your GitHub username.

 1. Create a folder in your personal repo named for the assignment, `AssignmentXX`.